Zordon1337/MYSQL-TOOL/README.md

 # Linux/Mac os
 ```
 soon
-this wasn't even tested on linux or mac os
+i wasn't even tested on linux or mac os
 ```

 # I don't recommend using this now because there is very much things i must implement